Video Card

 come with 5 extra add-on card slots or more and it's highly unlikely any computer

-NVIDIA video cards beginning with the GeForce 6600 GT model usually support SLI (Scaleable Link
+NVIDIA video cards usually support SLI (Scaleable Link Interface).

 SLI allows two video cards to run together in the same computer to